mrpotatoes/cheatsheets/docs/categories-next-steps.md

 I want to change the way that I handle the snippets on my [cheatsheets](https://tech.libresinn.com/cheatsheets/) website.
 I want a more deeply nested structure to better organize my snippets.

 ## Thoughts
 I think I might need to maintain a secondary script to manage a category path using `11ty.on('after')` or as a standalone script.
 I'll ask in Discord if there is a way to do this with the platform natively.
-If I have to maintain a separate JSON file I think I may handle it
+If I have to maintain a separate JSON file I think I may handle it.

+Lastly I need to make that this output will work produce an object that my fuzzy logic can understand and therefore search.

+After this I want to update this branch of 11ty to the newest version so I can use `import` and `export` statements.

+Finally I need to rebuild the main and sub-pages to show them on-screen.

 ## Requirements
 - Deeply nested folder structure